 Perhaps the President was mistaken for a valet because what he was wearing more closely resembled what the valets were wearing than what guests were wearing.

 It reminds me of a conversation I once had with a friend.
-We were discussing profiling, I believe, and I had made a similar comment as above that race was probably not even one of the key factors in such cases, maybe not even in the top 5 or 10.
+We were discussing racial profiling, I believe, and I had made a similar comment as above that race was probably not even one of the key factors in such cases, maybe not even in the top 5 or 10.

 Him: Oh?
 So, are you telling me if you were walking down a dark alley and ran into two black dudes you wouldn’t be concerned?

 Me: Actually, that has happened to me on occasion and sometimes I was concerned and sometimes not.

 Him: What do you mean?

 Me: First, let me ask you something.

 Me: Why did you ask me about ‘dudes’?
 Why didn’t you just say ‘people’?
-If it was just about race, ‘people’ would have been good.
-But, even you are admitting that there’s more at play than race.
+If it was just about race, ‘people’ you could have just said ‘black people.’
+So, you already know that there’s more than just race at play.